-- A common understanding and shared definition of shared decision making and the benefit of shared decision making, as defined above - Ten priority areas as an initial focus for the health care community - Highly reliable implementation using an existing framework customized to an individual organization - Documentation, coding, and reimbursement structure to support broad use
+- A common understanding and shared definition of shared decision making and the benefit of shared decision making. - Ten priority areas as an initial focus for the health care community. - Highly reliable implementation using an existing framework customized to an individual organization. - Documentation, coding, and reimbursement structure to support broad use.

-The process of implementation and the specific clinical areas to be implemented are expected to be different from location to location as some areas have already seen greater update of shared decision making.
+The process of implementation and the specific clinical areas to be implemented are expected to be different from location to location as some areas have already seen greater uptake of shared decision making.
 Best practice is to link adoption of shared decision making to ongoing work within the organization to advance goals on which the organization is already working.

-The workgroup prioritized ten health conditions for which shared decision-making is appropriate, staged the ten areas based on prevalence of use, availability, and HCA certification, and categorized by type of health care service (i.e., procedural/surgical, advance care planning, screening, behavioral health).
+The workgroup prioritized ten health conditions for which shared decision-making is appropriate, staged the ten areas based on prevalence of use, availability, and Washington State Health Care Authority (HCA) certification, and categorized by type of health care service (i.e., procedural/surgical, advance care planning, screening, behavioral health).
 Similar areas, such as those that concern surgical procedures or those that concern whether or not to undergo screening for a type of cancer, are assumed to assist with implementation of one another based on similar workflows.
-For example, learnings from a pilot for breast cancer screening could be applied to prostate cancer screening as the same type of providers may be involved and the patient decision aid may be implemented at the same place within the care stream (e.g., family medicine).
+For example, learnings from a pilot for breast cancer screening could be applied to prostate cancer screening as primary care providers may be involved in both areas and the patient decision aid may be implemented at the same place within the care stream.

-See Appendix X for a detailed list of these ten areas:
+See Appendix E for a detailed list of these ten areas: